About Regeneration

 Call to action:

-Restoring and expanding kelp forests across the oceans will bolster marine health, reverse ocean acidification, prevent coral bleaching, increase fish harvests, and safely store enormous amounts of carbon.
+Restoring and expanding seaweed forests across the oceans will bolster marine health, reverse ocean acidification, prevent coral bleaching, increase fish harvests, and safely store enormous amounts of carbon.

 Action Items